fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 Use async/await.

-The application mostly needs to update the amount of <i>likes</i> for a blog post.
+The application mostly needs to update the number of <i>likes</i> for a blog post.
 You can implement this functionality the same way that we implemented updating notes in [part 3](/en/part3/saving_data_to_mongo_db#other-operations).

 Implement tests for the functionality.